giuliachiola/super-blog-content/til/shell/console-outputs.md

 npm install loglevel --save-dev
 ```

-In every JS file we need to output something, we have to:
+In every JS file we would need to output something, we have to:
-- import loglevel
+- import _loglevel_
-- use its syntax `log.debug` == `console.log`
+- use its syntax, where `log.debug` == `console.log`

 ```js
 import log from 'loglevel';